navithachekuri4-dot/razorpay_buildathon/README.md

 ### Main Components

-#### Payment Events

-Contains transaction information and payment failure status.

-#### Revenue Risk Engine
+**Revenue Risk Engine**

-Identifies at-risk revenue and calculates a risk score using information such as:
+Identifies at-risk payments and calculates a risk score using transaction amount, failure reason, retry history and payment state.

-- transaction amount
-- failure reason
-- retry history
-- customer opt-out status
-- uncertain payment status

-#### AI Diagnosis
+**AI Diagnosis**

-Gemini analyzes the payment context and returns a structured recovery recommendation.
+Uses Gemini to understand the failure and recommend a recovery action.

-#### Recovery Strategy
+**Recovery Strategy**

-Converts the diagnosis into one of the supported recovery actions.
+Maps the diagnosis to a supported recovery action.

-#### Deterministic Safety Guardrails
+**Deterministic Guardrails**

-Checks whether the recommended action is safe and permitted.
+Checks whether the proposed action is safe and permitted.

-#### Recovery Executor
+**Recovery Executor**

-Executes the approved recovery action using Razorpay Test Mode or simulation.
+Executes the approved action using Razorpay Test Mode or simulation.

-#### Payment Result Verifier

-Checks the result of the recovery attempt and determines whether the payment was successfully recovered.

-#### Audit Trail
+**Payment Result Verifier**

+Determines whether the recovery attempt actually succeeded.

+**Audit Trail**

-Records important decisions and results throughout the workflow.
+Records the important decisions and results throughout the workflow.

-#### Metrics
+**Metrics**

 Calculates recovery performance from transaction data.

 ---

-## Example Decision
+## 📊 Example Decision

-Consider a payment that failed because of insufficient funds.
+Consider:

 ```text
 Transaction:        TXN0002